Originally published on March 21, 2021, updated on September 21, 2022

 |Transaction fee||2.9%||2.9%+$0.30, or $0.10+$0.10/day||2.9%-3.9%||2.9%||3.5%-6%|

 While it is tempting to make cost the key differentiator, cost shouldn’t be the only deciding factor.
-Consider the payment methods your customers prefer.
-For example, if your customers use charge cards, selecting a payment processor that supports cards is essential, even if it costs more.
+Consider the methods your customers prefer to pay.
+For example, if your customers use charge cards, selecting a point of sale system that supports cards is essential, even if it costs more.
 If your customers prefer e-checks, then that functionality will be key.